-- (q) "investigator" means the complaints director or other person who conducts an investigation under Part 4; - (r) "Minister" means the Minister determined under section 16 of the Government Organization Act as the Minister responsible for this Act; - (s) "Ombudsman" means the Ombudsman appointed under the Ombudsman Act; - (t) "other member" means a non-regulated member of a college registered on a register established under section 27(1)(b); - (u) "practice of forestry" means the development, acquisition or application of scientific principles and practices relating to forestry, products of forested land and integrated management of forested land and includes, without limitation, - (i) the inventory, classification, appraisal and evaluation of forests and forested land, - (ii) the development and implementation of programs for harvesting and renewal of forests and forested land, - (iii) the conservation, reclamation, improvement or protection of forests, forested land or forest soils for forestry purposes, - (iv) the preparation of forest resource management plans, - (v) the development of integrated resource management plans and administration of forested land, - (vi) the teaching of forestry at a college, technical institute or university, and
+- (r) "investigator" means the complaints director or other person who conducts an investigation under Part 4; - (s) "Minister" means the Minister determined under section 16 of the Government Organization Act as the Minister responsible for this Act; - (t) "Ombudsman" means the Ombudsman appointed under the Ombudsman Act; - (u) "other member" means a non-regulated member of the Institute registered in a register established under section 27(1)(b); - (v) "practice of agrology" means the development, acquisition or application of or advising on scientific principles and practices relating to the cultivation, production, utilization and improvement of plants and animals and the management of associated resources and includes - (i) the certification of compliance with Acts, regulations, directives, standards and guidelines related to agrology, - (ii) the conducting of economic, statistical, financial, sociological and other studies related to agrology, - (iii) the production, processing, marketing and protection of agricultural and related products and supplies,

-- (vii) the conducting of research activities related to forestry; - (v) "practice permit" means a practice permit issued to a regulated member under Part 2; - (w) "president" means the president of a college; - (x) "professional service" means a service provided by a regulated member of a college that comes within the practice of forestry; - (y) "public member" means a person appointed as a public member under this Act; - (z) "ratified settlement" means a settlement ratified under section 49(2); - (aa) "record of the hearing" means the record described in section 73(1)(b); - (bb) "registrar" means the registrar of a college; - (cc) "registration committee" means a registration committee established under Part 1; - (dd) "regulated member" means a person who is registered as a member under section 27(1)(a); - (ee) "regulated profession" means a profession that is regulated by this Act; - (ff) "standards of practice" means standards of practice adopted by a council under Part 8; - (gg) "unprofessional conduct" means any or all of the following: - (i) displaying a lack of knowledge of or lack of skill or judgment in the provision of professional services; - (ii) contravention of this Act, a code of ethics or standards of practice; - (iii) contravention of another enactment that applies to the profession; - (iv) representing or holding out that a person was a regulated member and in good standing while the person's registration or practice permit was suspended or cancelled;
+- (iv) the analysis, classification and evaluation of land and water systems, - (v) the undertaking of agricultural design and advising on the use of buildings, structures, machinery and equipment, - (vi) the conservation, decommissioning, reclamation, remediation and improvement of soils, land and water systems, and - (vii) the development, management and use of waste treatment and ecological systems; - (w) "practice permit" means a practice permit issued to a regulated member under Part 2; - (x) "professional service" means a service provided by a regulated member of the Institute that comes within the practice of agrology; - (y) "public member" means a person appointed as a public member under this Act; - (z) "ratified settlement" means a settlement ratified under section 52(2); - (aa) "record of the hearing" means a record described in section 76(1)(b); - (bb) "registrar" means the registrar of the Institute; - (cc) "registration committee" means a registration committee established under Part 1; - (dd) "regulated member" means a person who is registered as a member in the register established under section 27(1)(a); - (ee) "standards of practice" means standards of practice adopted by the council under Part 8; - (ff) "unprofessional conduct" means any or all of the following: - (i) displaying a lack of knowledge of or lack of skill or judgment in the provision of professional services;

-- (v) representing or holding out that a person's registration or practice permit is not subject to conditions when it is or misrepresenting the conditions; - (vi) failure or refusal to comply with the requirements of a continuing competence program; - (vii) failure or refusal - (A) to comply with an agreement that is part of a ratified settlement, - (B) to comply with a request of or co-operate with an investigator, or - (C) to comply with a notice to attend or a notice to produce under Part 4; - (viii) contravening an order under Part 4 or conditions imposed on a practice permit; - (ix) carrying on the practice of the regulated profession with a person who is contravening an order under Part 4 or conditions imposed on a practice permit pursuant to Part 2 or Part 4; - (x) conduct that harms the integrity of the regulated profession. - (2) In this Act, - (a) a reference to "this Act" includes the regulations under this Act; - (b) a reference to a power and duty includes the power and duty to make a decision; - (c) a reference to conditions includes restrictions and limitations.
+- (ii) contravention of this Act, the code of ethics or standards of practice; - (iii) contravention of another enactment that applies to the profession; - (iv) representing or holding out that a person was a regulated member and in good standing while the person's registration or practice permit was suspended or cancelled; - (v) representing or holding out that a person's registration or practice permit is not subject to conditions when it is, or misrepresenting the conditions; - (vi) failure or refusal to comply with the requirements of a continuing competence program; - (vii) failure or refusal - (A) to comply with an agreement that is part of a ratified settlement, - (B) to comply with a request of or co-operate with an investigator, or - (C) to comply with a notice to attend or a notice to produce under Part 4; - (viii) contravening an order under Part 4 or conditions imposed on a practice permit; - (ix) carrying on the practice of agrology with a person who is contravening an order under Part 4 or conditions imposed on a practice permit pursuant to Part 2 or 4; - (x) conduct that harms the integrity of the agrology profession.

+(2) In this Act,

+(a) a reference to "this Act" includes the regulations under this Act:

+- (b) a reference to a power and duty includes the power and duty to make a decision; - (c) a reference to conditions includes restrictions and limitations.